kalafus/kalafus.github.io/docs/Marijuana12StepMeetings/index.md

-# I Needs MA Meetings – Support
+# Marijuana 12-Step Meetings – Support

-I Needs MA Meetings helps you find Marijuana Anonymous meetings quickly and easily.
+Marijuana 12-Step Meetings helps you find Marijuana Anonymous meetings quickly and easily.
 It is a free, independent app created in the spirit of service, to help support recovery.

 ## FAQ